LongNguyenThanhLe/LongNguyenThanhLe/README.md

 - 🤝 With knowledge in full-stack development, I offer the best projects resulting in quality work.

+-  👨‍💻 Most of my projects are available on ✨<a href="https://longnguyenthanhle.github.io//">my Portfolio Website</a>✨.

 - 🏋️ Fun fact: I treat Leetcode the same as Workout.
 No pain no gain!!

 - 🥅 2025 Goal: More Workout, More Leetcode!